Federated Active Learning Under Extreme Non-IID and Global Class Imbalance¶

 Rating¶

-- Writing Quality: ⭐⭐⭐⭐⭐ Observation-driven structure is clear, statistical analysis is rigorous, and every design choice is experimentally justified.
+- Writing Quality: ⭐⭐⭐⭐⭐ Observation-driven structure is very clear with solid statistical backing.